 Come on, join in the fun.
 I’d LOVE to have a peek in your kitchen this month.

-We had a lovely time with John’s dad’s tablemates for lunch on Christmas Eve.
+John and I invited his dad’s tablemates for lunch on Christmas Eve and we had a lovely time.
 The quinoa and potato salads were a hit and recipes requested which made me feel good.
-On Christmas we had John’s mum and dad with us and it was the first year that his mum didn’t ‘get’ Christmas.
-It was a bit sad for all of us but we accept that’s the disease.
+On Christmas we brought John’s mum and dad over it was the first year that his mum didn’t ‘get’ Christmas.
+It was a bit sad for Rob, but we accept that’s the disease.
+Dementia sucks.

 Rob’s birthday is on Friday and he will be 95.
 Not too bad, eh?